FrancescoCastaldi/Bike-Maintenance-Tracker-Application/README.md

 The Bike Maintenance Tracker is a command-line application designed to assist cycling enthusiasts in maintaining and managing their road bikes.
 This application allows users to add, view, and update maintenance records, track the weight of the bike, and monitor the wear levels of various components.
 By providing a structured and easy-to-use interface, it ensures that users can keep their bikes in optimal condition.

+As an alternative to the console workflow, the project now also offers a modern graphical interface powered by [ttkbootstrap](https://ttkbootstrap.readthedocs.io/) that reads and writes the same data files (`records.txt` and `components.txt`).

 ## Features

 - **Maintenance Records Management:**